Uniq (band): 2016: China and Japan Promotion

 Uniq began Inke endorsements in February 2016, a Chinese live-streaming app.
 In March 24, the group released the song "My Dream" for the soundtrack of the movie MBA Partners, debuting at #3 position in China V Chart.
 Yixuan, Wenhan and Sungjoo went on a two-week-long roadshow in 14 cities to promote the movie.

-On June 25, Uniq held their first fanmeet in Sao Paulo, Brazil.
+On June 25, Uniq held their first fanmeet in São Paulo, Brazil.

 Uniq released a Japanese single album in December 2016, "Falling in Love".
 Japanese versions of "Falling in Love" and "Listen to Me" are included in the single.
 Uniq held a Live Meet and Greet in Japan on December 10, and a fan signing and photo event on December 11.

 2017–present

 On January 19, 2017, the group released the single "Happy New Year 2017".
 The song was written by Zhou Yixuan and brings the freshness of the year that begins.
 Yibo was unable to participate in the music video and the recording of the song due to scheduling conflicts.
 In the MV, Yixuan, Sungjoo, Wenhan, and Seungyoun assembled a snowman that represents Yibo.

 Uniq had two singles "Never Left" and "Next Mistake" released on April 19, 2018.

 The group has been on indefinite hiatus since 2018, although they have not officially disbanded, while the members have pursued independent projects.
 Yibo has pursued acting projects, while Wenhan debuted in the group UNINE, Yixuan debuted in the group New Storm and Seungyoun in X1.
 Sungjoo enlisted for his military service.

 On October 16, 2020, for their 6th anniversary of debuting, Yixuan released the song "Remember That Day When We" dedicated to the Uniq members and the fans.